paddy-seismic/retreat/README.md

 To run the software with a web interface in a browser, do the same as above, but simply give the ``-w`` command line flag, i.e. :

->```python3 -m retreat -w```
+`python3 -m retreat -w`

-This will start the software and open a new tab in your browser and should look like this:
+This will start the software and open a new tab in your browser and should look something like this:

 ![GUI](doc/screenshots/retreat_WEB_top.jpg)